mtch99/Ballerz/README.md

 [x] Init use cases
     - [x] Feed use case with initial feed items
-    - [ ] Feed store, to listen to the Feed use case events
+    - [x] Feed store, to listen to the Feed use case events
-        - [x] How to handle list state with redux?
-        - [x] Feed slice Implementation
-            - [x] feedItem interface in Usecases
-            - [x] feedInterface interface in UseCases
-            - [x] define actions feed feature actions
-            - [x] Create a reducer function to handle the actions and update the state
-            - [x] Add the list state and the reducer to the root reducer

 [ ] Init Feed Page
     - [ ] Feed Model, used for data transfer betweeen controller and view
     - [ ] Feed Controller, only calls the use case to execute requests for view data.
 View data is a state managed by the store, which listen to the use case for updates.
 Controller renders the view